 This is the time to review those things and decide what will make the most difference for your birthing time:

-- Do you want to be able to wear your own clothes?
+- Be able to wear your own clothes?

-- Do you want people to leave you and your baby alone after he or she is born?
+- Want people to leave you and your baby alone after he or she is born?

 What matters most is going to vary between moms and between families, but if you want a smooth and safe natural birth experience, consider what you want – and what’s going to give you the best chance of having that birth.
 Think about where you’re birthing, what the policies are, and what you’ve discovered about having a safe, natural birth.